ZwerOxotnik/factorio-example-mod/README.md

 ------------

 * Change [info.json](info.json), [defines.lua](defines.lua)
-* Replace my nickname, this project in links with your stuff almost everywhere
+* Replace my nickname, this project in links, description with your stuff almost everywhere
-* Remove unnecessary code, files in /models and create a file there with similar structure in the folder
+* Remove unnecessary code, files in /models, root folder and create a file there with similar structure in the folder
 * Handle files in [control.lua](control.lua)
 * **Change or delete** .github/ISSUE_TEMPLATE/*
 * Change settings in [models/command-wrapper/control.lua](models/command-wrapper/control.lua) if you want